AmaanHaider/Konvoo/README.md

-# konvoo App API Documentation
+# KONVOO App API Documentation

 Welcome to konvoo, a social media-like application built with Node.js, Express, and MongoDB. konvoo allows users to create posts, like, reply, and follow other users, fostering a sense of community and connection.
 ## Getting Started